 - Curated by experts in the field who are personally affected – This fund is curated with help local and national organizers – with a focus on MVP’s priority states – and is still a work in progress.
 Feel free to email us at [email protected] to make additional suggestions of groups to include.

 - Build long-term infrastructure and leadership for change – The Climate Justice Fund invests in groups that are locally rooted and driving change not just for one election, but year after year – with a focus on MVP’s priority states.
-We fund organizations and local leaders that Get Out the Vote in 2018 and then immediately get to work on 2019 and 2020, not one-off campaigns that come and go each cycle.
+We fund organizations and local leaders that got out the vote in 2018 and are immediately getting to work on 2019 and 2020, not one-off campaigns that come and go each cycle.

 Need more support to donate?
 This “one click’ option is designed for quick online giving.
 If you want to donate from a foundation or donor advised fund, or want more detailed information, please contact us.

 A non-partisan and issue-focused organization based in Phoenix that helps uplift youth voting power.
 Provides education about the voting process, voters rights, and registers high school students of voting age.
 Informs about issues impacting local communities and helps remove the stigma that comes with engaging in the democratic process.

 The California Environmental Justice Alliance is a statewide, community-led alliance that works to achieve environmental justice.
 Represents approximately 20,000 Asian Pacific American, Latino, and African American residents in the San Francisco Bay Area, San Joaquin Valley, Los Angeles, Inland Valley and San Diego/Tijuana area.

 Communities for a Better Environment works in low-income Latino and African American communities in Oakland, Richmond, Wilmington and Huntington Park.
 CBE combines community organizing, science-based advocacy, and legal intervention into a uniquely effective single strategy to successfully impact change in these target communities and develop campaigns to address health hazards in the community.